Published February 17, 2021 / Last updated May 13, 2021

 For high-priority bills, we include a link to the Committee that will hear the bill.
 It really makes a difference when Committee members hear from their constituents – so please take a moment to look over the list of Committee members and see if any of them represent you!

-You can look up any of the bills on the Texas Legislature Online website.
 Be sure to sign up for FARFA’s email alerts if you aren’t already on our list.
-Things happen fast in the Texas legislative session.

-HB 2397, by Rep. Rodriguez, and SB 1376, by Sen. Hughes, will explicitly limit the Texas Department of Agriculture to implementing and enforcing the federal Produce Safety Rule, when Congress passed FSMA in 2010.
+HB 2397, by Rep. Rodriguez, and SB 1376, by Sen. Hughes, would explicitly limit the Texas Department of Agriculture to implementing and enforcing the federal Produce Safety Rule, when Congress passed FSMA in 2010.
 This will prevent TDA from unlawfully demanding on-farm inspections of small-scale farms that are exempt from the FSMA rules.
 It also will strike down the agency’s claim of broad authority to assess small farms’ safety practices under vague and highly subjective standards.
 Read our Fact Sheet here.
-The bills will be heard by the House Agriculture & Livestock Committee and the Senate Water, Agriculture & Rural Affairs Committee.
+The committee chairs of the House Agriculture & Livestock Committee and the Senate Water, Agriculture & Rural Affairs Committee have declined to schedule hearings on this bill as of 4/23.

 SB 336, by Senator Johnson, and HB 2028, by Rep. Lambert, would allow the sale of ungraded eggs to restaurants and retailers.
 This would open up new opportunities for small farmers and make it easier for restaurants and retailers to source and provide consumers with locally raised eggs.
 You can Read our Fact Sheet here.
-The bills will be heard by the House Agriculture & Livestock Committee and the Senate Health & Human Services Committee.
+The Chair of the House Agriculture & Livestock Committee has declined to schedule a hearing on this bill as of 4/23.

 SB 867, by Senator Springer, would allow farmers to sell a share of their herd direct to customers, then take the animal for processing at a custom slaughterhouse.
 This will provide greater flexibility and reduce the long wait times for processing at USDA and state-inspected processors.
 Custom processors (which are mostly used by hunters, homesteaders, and farmers pre-selling animals by the half or quarter) are also inspected, but inspectors are not required to be on-site during slaughter.
 Read our Fact Sheet here.
-The bill will be heard by the Senate Water, Agriculture & Rural Affairs Committee.
+The Chair of the Senate Water, Agriculture & Rural Affairs Committee has declined to schedule a hearing on it as of 4/23.

 More Good Bills